systemd/mkosi/mkosi/resources/mkosi.md

 `KernelModulesInitrdExclude=`, `--kernel-modules-initrd-exclude=`

 : Like `KernelModulesExclude=`, but applies to the kernel modules included in the kernel modules initrd.

+`KernelModulesInitrdIncludeHost=`, `--kernel-modules-initrd-include-host=`

+: Like `KernelModulesIncludeHost=`, but applies to the kernel modules included in the kernel modules initrd.

 : The settings `Locale=`, `--locale=`, `LocaleMessages=`, `--locale-messages=`, `Keymap=`, `--keymap=`, `Timezone=`, `--timezone=`, `Hostname=`,